Splitting fields and general differential Galois theory: Splitting fields

-It is clear that since $L$ is constructed over $K$ then differential closure of $L$ is a differential closure of $K$.
-Now from statement~\ref{SplitDescriptor} it follows that $L$ is a desired field. \end{proof}
+Since the field $L$ is constructed over $K$, the differential closure of $L$ is the differential closure of $K$.
+It now follows from Proposition~\ref{SplitDescriptor} that $L$ is precisely the sought-for field. \end{proof}

-\begin{statement} For any family of rings $\{\,B_\alpha\,\}$ the splitting field is unique up to isomorphism.
-Moreover, every automorphism of $K$ can be extended to an automorphism of the splitting field. \end{statement} \begin{proof}
+\begin{proposition} For any set of differentially finitely generated $K$-algebras $\{\,B_\alpha\,\}$, a splitting field is unique, and any differential automorphism of the field $K$ can be extended to a differential automorphism of the splitting field. \end{proposition} \begin{proof}

 Let $L$ and $L'$ be two splitting fields.
-Then from previous statement and corollary~\ref{DCFuniversUnique} it follows that we can identify the following fields
+Then it follows from Proposition~\ref{ExistSplitClose} and Corollary~\ref{DCFuniversUnique} that the fields